top of page

 • 3 min read

 Fake Payment Email Scam pretending to be payment alerts, cloud storage warnings, or account suspension notices are becoming more advanced and more dangerous.
 These emails are designed to create panic and trick users into clicking malicious links that steal credit card numbers, usernames, and passwords.
+Emails claiming your cloud storage, email account, or subscription is about to expire are one of the most common phishing scams circulating today.
+Below, we break down exactly how these scams work, how to identify them, and what to do to protect yourself or your business.

 Fake payment issue email claiming cloud storage subscription has expired and asking the user to update payment details, showing a phishing scam designed to steal credit card and login information.